eagle840/katacoda-labs/recon-ng/step2.md

 ## recon-ng interface

 ### prompt
-the cmd prompt gives you a global context.
+the cmd prompt tells you where you are in the cli
 The first part is '[recon-ng]'
 The second part shows the workspace you are in.
 Workspaces are used to contain your work.

 help   & help <cmdName>  will show help help is also context based, ie where you are in your commands

+### database
+recon-ng has a built in database that tracts information and has a preset set of tables run 'show' and you'll see the last of tables.

 ### Steps